theastrocat/PyDS_101_PK/README.md

-# Python 101
+# Data Science with Python 101

-## This is a repo for my Python 101 course for PK use.
+This is meant to be an introductory course in Data Science and Python Machine Learning for ProKarma's internal use.

-These are the basics for installing Python for Windows utilizing Anaconda Suite.
-This project will be targeted at bring people up to speed with the basics of Python programming while leaning toward a path toward introductory data science.

 ## Useful Readings:
 [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Sixth%20Printing.pdf)